-Measure your te reo proficiency
+Measure your te reo proficiency – Public sector

-The Level Finder Examination (LFE) provides a general indicator of a candidate’s ability to aurally recognise words and their knowledge of vocabulary and grammar.
-The examinations are open to individuals and organisations who wish to test their Māori language proficiency against the Whakamātauria Tō Reo Māori framework.
+The Level Finder Examination (LFE) provides a general indicator of a candidate’s ability to aurally recognise speech and their knowledge of vocabulary and grammar.
+This proficiency level finder tests against the Whakamātauria Tō Reo Māori framework- see below.

 The examination has three parts: